dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <td>d2:floor</td>
 <td>(number)</td>
 <td>Rounds the input argument <strong>down</strong> to the nearest whole number.
 <p>An example producing the number of weeks the woman is pregnant.
-Notice that the subexpression #{gestationalAgeDays}/7 is evaluated before the floor function is executed:</p>
+Notice that the sub-expression #{gestationalAgeDays}/7 is evaluated before the floor function is executed:</p>
 <pre><code>d2:floor(#{gestationalAgeDays}/7)</code></pre></td>
 </tr>
 <tr class="odd">